RoFL: Robustness of Secure Federated Learning

+\fakeparagraph{Attack Tasks.} For the \taskI task, we consider a backdoor attack targeting prototypical inputs that classifies images containing the number 7 from 30 randomly selected hand-writers as the number one instead (\taskIprototype, 310 images in total), following~\cite{clipping-sun2019can}.
+For a \ourTailTarget backdoor attack, we follow~\cite{edge-case-backdoor} and use images of sevens from the ARDIS dataset that are mostly in the European style (with a horizontal bar in the middle), unlike the sevens in F-MNIST (\taskIedge, 660 images).
+On the \taskII task, we use a prototypical backdoor attack from~\cite{Bagdasaryan2018-yx}: classifying images of green cars as birds (\taskIIprototype, 30 images).
+For the \ourTailTarget backdoor attack, we use images from airplanes of Southwest airline that are collected by~\cite{edge-case-backdoor} to be introduced as \ourTailTarget backdoor images for CIFAR-10 (\taskIIedge, 784 images).

+\fakeparagraph{Attack Success.} For the \taskIprototype attack, attacker success is defined by the malicious classification accuracy on the backdoor images.
+For the \taskIIprototype attack, we measure accuracy using three backdoor samples that were not made available to the attacker during training.
+Test images are augmented into 200 versions per test image and used to evaluate the attacker success in the global model~\cite{Bagdasaryan2018-yx}.
+For the \ourTailTarget attacks (\taskIedge, \taskIIedge), the images are already grouped into train and test sets, the latter of which are used \mbox{to evaluate accuracy}.

-We discuss the configuration of the backdoor injection attacks used by the adversary to create a malicious model update.
-We explore two attack strategies: the blackbox strategy and the model-replacement strategy~\cite{Bagdasaryan2018-yx}.
-In the blackbox strategy, the attacker follows the training process (i.e., hyperparameters) as the benign clients, but is allowed to insert a number of malicious samples into each batch according to the poison ratio.
-For the model-replacement strategy, the attacker first performs malicious training to create a malicious update, and then scales this update to overpower the other clients in the aggregation process.
+\fakeparagraph{Attack Strategies.} We discuss the configuration of the backdoor injection attacks used by the adversary to create a malicious model update.
+We explore two attacker models: data poisoning and model poisoning.
+In data poisoning strategy, the attacker follows the training process (i.e., hyperparameters) as the benign clients, but is allowed to insert a number of malicious samples into each batch according to the poison ratio.
+For model poisoning, we explore three different attacks that are adaptive with regards to the norm bound that is enforced by the server.